 - Reading and understanding all financial aid forms sent and/or signed and keeping copies of forms.

 - Notifying the Financial Aid Office of any scholarship, grant, or other resources made available from non-University sources while receiving financial aid.

 - Notifying the Financial Aid Office if the student withdraws from the University or changes enrollment status.
-Because some repayment may be expected on a prorated basis, future aid may be suspended if arrangements for payment are not made with the Financial Aid Office.
+Because some repayment may be expected on a proprated basis, future aid may be suspended if arrangements for payments are not made with the Financial Aid Office.

-- Maintaining satisfactory academic progress in order to be considered for financial aid.
+- Maintaining satisfactory academic progress to be considered for financial aid.

-- Visiting the Student Loan Coordinator's Office and or the Financial Aid Office for an exit interview if in receipt of a Perkins or Direct Loan (formerly Federal Family Education Loan) and do not plan to return to school the following semester.
+- Visiting the Student Loan Coordinator’s office and/or the Financial Aid Office for an exit interview if in receipt of a Perkins or Direct Loan (former Federal Family Education Loan) and do not plan to return to school the following semester.

 - Re-applying for aid each year.

-- Complete the 2017-18 FAFSA listing Chowan University’s school code
+- Complete the current year FAFSA listing Chowan University’s school code

 Drug-Related Convictions and Student Ineligibility for Federal Student Aid

 Drug convictions no longer affect federal student aid eligibility.
 As of July 1, 2023, if you are subject to an involuntary civil commitment for a sexual offense, you may qualify for a Federal Pell Grant.